Profotonet Reviewed 9,4 / 10 2907 clients

 Piezography K7

-Microscopic footage of a Piezography K7 print, some in homogenous grey.
+Microscopic footage of a K4 Ultrachrome print, some in homogenous grey.

 A chaotic raster is used to prevent such a visible structure, as you would get in printed matter.
 But you do however lose a lot of sharpness: of the say 1024 droplets per centimetre that the printer can produce, you revert to 64 dots per centimetre.
 Printer manufacturers worked on this many years ago: more black and dark & light grey tints are used, with which you can build up the desired number of grey values using dots built up of fewer pixels.
 In addition, a little colour is used to compensate for the slightly off-neutral colour of the selected black pigments, and to create more nuancing.
 But it works better when you discount printing colours, and use a larger quantity of grey tints, whereby you also opt for a bona fide colourless black pigment that upon dilution yields grey.